 During problem framing, commanders and staffs seek to identify the positive, neutral, and negative implications of the natural tensions between existing and desired conditions.
 These tensions may be exploited to stimulate change and are thus vital to transforming existing conditions.
-Other tensions may undermine transformation and must be
+Other tensions may undermine transformation and must be addressed appropriately.

-...tensions may be exploited to stimulate change, and are thus vital to transforming existing conditions. addressed appropriately.
 Tensions also arise from differences in perceptions, goals, and capabilities among relevant actors; they are inherently problematic and may foster (or impede) transformation.
 The analysis of these tensions, and the synthesis of the knowledge gained from such analysis, helps the commander and staff identify the underlying problem to be solved.